Best LGA 1155 CPUs in 2023

 Sharing the same 3.4GHz base clock speed as the i7 3770, it only drops a 1GHz from our top two pick’s 3.9GHz maximum boosted rates.
 These epic clock speeds are another reason why this chip doesn’t lag behind its more expensive CPU cousins.

 What this chip is lacking in is the ability to deal with threaded workloads, so if you often challenge your CPU with simultaneous applications and demanding programs, it’s probably not the chip for you.

-It’s still a quad-core processor, so there are no problems there.
-The single-thread design can really move during most gaming scenarios, pumping out playable frame rates in 1080p on high settings.
+It’s still a quad-core processor: the single-thread design can really move during most gaming scenarios, pumping out playable frame rates in 1080p on high settings.
 Again, this i5 isn’t ideal for concurrent workloads, so if you’re looking for an all-rounder chip, you may want to scroll back up and reconsider the hyperthreaded options.

 Clock speeds are impressive, that 3.5GHz sweet spot sitting right in the middle of its 3.3GHz base and 3.7GHz boost frequency.
 You can still run 3.5GHz requirements games on that 3.3GHz base, but switch on Turbo Boost Technology in the BIOS and you should be able to play roughly 71% of the top 1000 games.

-Featuring just 2 cores, you could say the i3-2120 is a little light on hardware, but thanks to Intel’s hyperthreading technology, you have four threads for handling some basic multitasking.
-Having said that, it’s best to let it focus solely on the task at hand when gaming.
+Featuring just 2 cores, you could say the i3-2120 is a little light on hardware, but thanks to Intel’s hyperthreading technology, you have four threads for handling basic multitasking.
+But it is best to let it focus solely on the task at hand when gaming.

-One thing we will say is that even with 2 hyperthreaded cores, the i3-2120 isn’t particularly futureproofed, so if you plan to keep up with new releases moving forward, you will have to fork out for a more powerful processor.
+One thing we will say is that even with 2 hyperthreaded cores, the i3-2120 isn’t particularly performance-focused, so if you need a little bit more even in an older socket-based system, you will have to fork out for a more powerful processor.